crystal-lang/crystal/README.md

 1. Clone the repository: `git clone https://github.com/manastech/crystal.git`
 1. Execute `bin/crystal --setup`
 1. You will need libgc.
 In Mac: `brew install bdw-gc`.
 In Ubuntu: `sudo apt-get install libgc-dev`.
+You may also need `libunwind7` and `libpcre3`, depending on what programs you run.
+On Ubuntu: `sudo apt-get install libunwind7-dev libpcre3-dev`.

 That's all.
 Try to run: